 Not everyone can write a classic, and some realize this after a number of failed attempts.
 Once they arrive at this fork in the road, they can either write simple books that provide them and theirs an honest living, or they can grow so frustrated by their inability to write classics that they separate themselves from the pack with obscurity.
 The advantage of creating such a contrivance is that beauty is in the eye of the beholder, and the beholder can assign their own relative beauty to it.
 Some would say this is the very definition of art, but others would say even that definition has limits.
 Some would say that the most obscure painting is art, because they “see it”, where others see only schlock for elitists to crib note to death, until meaning is derived.

-James Joyce is considered the exception to this rule, fellow writers have told me, and if you are going to attempt to write a novel in the 21st Century, you had better be familiar with him.
+James Joyce is considered the exception to this rule, fellow writers have told me, and if you are going to attempt to write an important novel in the 21st Century, you had better be familiar with him.
 I’ve tried, and I now believe that I’m destined to be a havenot in the Joycean world … Even with Ulysses.
 The question that arises out of these ashes is, am I going a long way to becoming more intelligent by recognizing my limits, or should it be every aspiring intellect’s responsibility to continue to push themselves beyond any self-imposed limits to a point where they can finally achieve a scholarly understanding of difficult material?
-If this is a conundrum that every person encounters when facing challenges to their intelligence, is Ulysses, or more pointedly Finnegans Wake, the ultimate barometer of intelligence, or is it such an exaggerated extension that it had to have been a practical joke Joyce played on the elitist literary community to expose them as the in-crowd, elitist snobs that so loudly proclaim that they “get it” that they are, in fact, falling prey to Joyce’s clever ruse to expose them as people that “get” something that was never meant to be “got”?
+If this is a conundrum that every person encounters when facing challenges to their intelligence, is Ulysses, or more pointedly Finnegans Wake, the ultimate barometer of intelligence, or is it such an exaggerated extension that it had to have been a practical joke James Joyce played on the elitist literary community to expose them as the in-crowd, elitist snobs that they are when they “get it” get it.
+Do they really “get it”, or are they falling prey to Joyce’s clever ruse to expose them as people that “get” something that was never meant to be “got”?